 Kingfish on and just off the reef lines as expected and they continue to be school sized fish with almost all legal sized.
 Both State and Federal regulations are vigorously enforced here by law enforcement and a quarter of an inch on the wrong side of the tape measure is to put it simply very much on the wrong side.
 Deep fished planer rods with the braided main line ( we use Power Pro because of it’s small diameter and uniform quality) are far out fishing surface fished lines.
 Strips of Bonito and Mullet typically will out fish straight artificials such as various spoons unless the fish are absolutely stacked up.
 There have been decent numbers of these Kings around, but they are “not stacked up” as we say so we have been sticking with the natural baits.
 By pulling natural baits on those deep lines you will also see Sailfish on those lines.
 Sailfish and spoons are not a good mix and very rarely does a Sail take a spoon.
 A Wahoo is a fish that will strike a spoon and we have caught many on them on spoons, but right now we are sticking with the meat and drawing good bites.

 Sunscreen and a hat.
 Shorts not sweaters this week.
 Minimal chances of rain showers.
 See you on the rip.
-Rick, Matt, Tommy, JJ and Cameron aboard the Marlin My Darlin
+JJ, Matt, Tommy, JJ and Cameron aboard the Marlin My Darlin